Steve McClain

-Steven James McClain (born August 15, 1962) is an assistant basketball coach at Texas.
-He was most recently head coach at the University of Illinois Chicago.
+Steven James McClain (born August 15, 1962) is an assistant basketball coach at Tennessee.
+Previously, he was an assistant basketball coach at Texas for three seasons.
+McClain was also the head coach at the University of Wyoming from 1998-2007, where he saw his greatest headcoaching successes, and at the University of Illinois Chicago for five seasons.
 Prior to UIC, he had spent five seasons on the staff of Tom Crean at Indiana Hoosiers men's basketball team.

 Coaching career

+Hutchinson Community College

+McClain was the head basketball coach at Hutchinson CC from 1991 to 1994.
+While there, they won a NJCAA national championship during the 1993–94 season.
+His overall record at Hutchinson was 91–16.

 Wyoming

-McClain was the head basketball coach at Wyoming from 1998 to 2006.
+McClain was the head basketball coach at Wyoming from 1998 to 2007.
 In four out of his 9 seasons, Wyoming had made it to either the NCAA tournament, or the NIT tournament.
 His overall record at Wyoming was 157–115.
-However, after a disappointing 2006 campaign where he went 17–15, with no NIT berth, he was fired.
-In the 2002 NCAA tournament, Wyoming made it to the second round, which was their best finish in a long time.
+However, after a disappointing 2006 campaign where he went 17–15, with no postseason berth, he was fired.
+His Wyoming team made the NCAA tournament in 2002, which was UW's first NCAA bid in twenty0five years, and Wyoming made it to the second round, which was their best finish since 1987.
 He was named the MWC coach of the year that season.

 Steve McClain was known for his very animated and intense coaching style during games.

 His teams have won two regular season conference championships.
 In six out of the 8 seasons he has coached in the MWC, at least one of his players has received First team All MWC honors.
 From 2000 to 2002, the Cowboys won at least 20 games in all three of their seasons, marking the first time that happened in two decades.